 Photo by Innerbody Research

 Both pills are a bit on the larger side, which might make topicals a more appealing option for some people.
-And this becomes especially pertinent when you take into consideration that Promescent instructs VitaFLUX users to take three capsules in the morning and three at night, while a serving of HerSolution is only one tablet per day.
+This becomes especially pertinent when you consider that Promescent instructs VitaFLUX users to take three capsules in the morning and three at night, while a serving of HerSolution is only one tablet per day.

-Female libido support products are generally intended to aid women or AFAB individuals who:
+Female libido support products are generally intended to aid women or assigned female at birth (AFAB) individuals who:

-Besides having male anatomy, there aren’t too many reasons why the female libido-supporting products in this guide can’t be potentially beneficial for someone interested in trying them.
-However, certain products may be more ideal than others for people’s unique needs.
+Besides having male anatomy or a safety restriction (more on that in the following section), there aren’t too many reasons why the female libido-supporting products in this guide couldn’t be used by someone interested in trying them.
+However, certain products may be more ideal than others depending on your unique needs.

 At varying times and for many reasons, including the hormonal changes of menopause, women and AFAB individuals may notice that their libido has dropped and their desire for sex is much lower than it used to be.13 Fortunately, there are a few generally safe and effective female arousal products on the market.